 What to Include in a Natural Birth Plan

-Your natural birth plan contains all your wishes pertaining to your birth, emphasizing that you would like it to be as natural as possible.
+Your natural birth plan contains all your birth wishes, emphasizing that you would like it to be as natural as possible.

-Besides listing birth preferences, a typical birth plan should also factor in what’s practical and feasible, as well as what the hospital or birthing center has available or will accommodate.
+Besides listing birthing preferences, a typical birth plan should also factor in what’s practical and feasible, as well as what the hospital or birthing center has available or will accommodate.

 Having said all that, here are a few key reminders that may be helpful in constructing your natural birth plan (the last 2 may be the most important if you plan on having a natural birth):